 Brand audits give any business a chance to find out what is currently working and what isn’t, both in messaging as well as the values and assumptions at the core of the brand.
-Maybe something you’ve always held as true isn’t something that audiences value, or isn’t communicated in a way that resonates.
-This deep dive into the core of your brand can reveal some of the measures you’ll need to take to stay on track.
+Maybe something you’ve always held as true isn’t something that audiences value or isn’t communicated in a way that resonates.
+This deep dive into your brand's core can reveal some of the measures you’ll need to take to stay on track.

 Aligned strategic objectives to fulfill consumer’s expectations

-Once you know who your target audience truly is, a brand can begin to strategize how to best meet their expectations.
+Once you know your target audience, a brand can begin to strategize how to best meet their expectations.
 Be it campaigns, updated service requirements, product sourcing objectives or anything in between, brand audits help you figure out what moves to make next and why.